Esri/dynamic-situational-awareness-qt/docs/README.md

 ***Developer tips:***

 - DSA serializes feeds as strings of XML, which are then converted into bytes.
 The bytes are broadcast as datagrams over a specific UDP port.
 DSA apps are configured to listen on the same UDP ports, so when incoming datagrams are received, the messages are deserialized and displayed on the map.
-- This app uses [DynamicEntities] to represent message feeds in the scene.
-[DynamicEntityLayer] is a core type that was added at 200.3 specifically for the purpose of representing real-time data.
+- This app uses [DynamicEntities] to connect to and display message feeds in the app.
+[DynamicEntityLayer] is a core type added to the ArcGIS Native SDKs at version 200.1 to visualize real-time data from a [DynamicEntityDataSource].
 - Military symbols are displayed using a [dictionary renderer].

 ## Exploratory visual analysis